We thrive on solving complex urban problems in intelligent, pragmatic ways.

 Staff

 Rachelle joined Utile in 2021 as an Architect & Project Manager, bringing with her a decade of experience in a variety of project types and scales.
-She currently oversees a range of projects focusing on affordable, sustainable, multifamily housing for mission-driven organizations.
+Rachelle thrives on complex projects that navigate regulatory processes, client needs, and budget while upholding design excellence.
+Her experience includes new construction, adaptive reuse, planning, programming, and feasibility studies.
+She currently is managing a range of affordable, highly sustainable, multifamily housing projects, as well as the repositioning of a Boston-area strip mall to a mixed-use urban neighborhood.

-Rachelle previously worked at several boston-based architecture firms encompassing civic, institutional, residential, and educational projects.
+Prior to Utile, Rachelle worked at several Boston-based architecture firms including Safdie Architects and Bruner/Cott where she worked on civic and institutional projects.
 At Bruner/Cott, she was the project architect for the Children’s Museum & Theatre of Maine, a major community and cultural anchor for the redevelopment of Thompson’s Point in Portland, Maine.
-She was also the project architect for the Yale Divinity Regenerative Village, a multi-use residential development with 155-units on a 19-acre site that is targeting Living Building certification.
-Her project experience also includes adaptive reuse and renovation projects, planning, programming, and feasibility studies.
+She was also the project architect for the Yale Divinity Regenerative Village, a multi-use graduate living development with 155 units on a 19-acre site targeting Living Building Certification.

 Rachelle lives in Cambridge with her husband and two children.
+She is conversant in Egyptian Arabic and French.
+She enjoys hiking, cooking, and watercolor painting.

 Selected Projects